miloserdev/openbmc/poky/documentation/kernel-dev/concepts-appx.rst

 ``kernel.org``, through a select group of features and ends with their BSP-specific commits.
 In other words, the divisions of the kernel are transparent and are not relevant to the developer on a day-to-day basis.
-From the developer's perspective, this path is the development branch.
+From the developer's perspective, this path is the "master" branch in Git terms.
 The developer does not need to be aware of the existence of any other branches at all.
-Of course, it can make sense to have these branches in the tree, should a person decide to explore them.
+Of course, value exists in the having these branches in the tree, should a person decide to explore them.
 For example, a comparison between two BSPs at either the commit level or at the line-by-line code ``diff`` level is now a trivial operation.